cedric-sun/pre-site/sql.md

 ======================
 https://mariadb.com/kb/en/character-sets/

-A character set is a set of characters while a collation is the rules for comparing and sorting a particular character set.
+- A character set is a set of characters, while a collation is the rules for comparing and sorting a particular character set.
-A character set can have many collations associated with it, while each collation is only associated with one character set.
+- A character set can have many collations associated with it, while each collation is only associated with one character set.
-Charset and collation inherit in a cascading style: table level charset and collation, if not specified, will inherits those from db level,etc.
+- Charset and collation inherit in a cascading style: table level charset and collation, if not specified, will inherits those from db level,etc.
+- Charset and collation for all binary string is `binary`.

 In MariaDB, the character set name is always part of the collation name.
     e.g. charset `big5` has a collation named `big5_chinese_ci`.